nameko/nameko/docs/cli.rst

 	# foobar.yaml
 	AMQP_URI: ${AMQP_URI:pyamqp://${RABBITMQ_USER:guest}:${RABBITMQ_PASSWORD:password}@${RABBITMQ_HOST:localhost}}

-this config accept AMQP_URI as environment variable, in this case RABBITMQ_* env will not be used.
+this config accept AMQP_URI as environment variable, in this case RABBITMQ_* variables will not be used.

 The environment variable value is interpreted as YAML, so it is possible to use rich types: